soren-n/typeset-ocaml/README.md

 let foobarbaz = ~$"foo" <&> nest (~$"bar" <&> ~$"baz")
 ```

-When rendering __foobarbaz__ with a indentation width of 2, the result will be:
+When rendering __foobarbaz__ with a indentation width of 2, when the layout fits in the layout buffer, the result will be:
 ```Text
           10
           |
 foobarbaz |
           |
 ```
-When all literals fit within the layout buffer.
 If one of the literals does not fit within the layout buffer, the result will be;
 ```Text
        7
        |